permutationlock/ztrait/README.md

 # Zig Type Traits

-A simplified version of Rust style type traits for Zig.
+A simple version of Rust style type traits for Zig.
+Allows defining type traits and compile time verifying that types satisfy them.

+It does not constrain that every declaration referenced on a type must belong to a trait that was implemented.
+Thus this trait library mainly serves as a convention that provides nice error messages and type documentation for `comptime` generics.

 ## Example